jaredaritter/todo/README.md

 ### Minor

+- All todos currently stored in default array in newTodo
 - Store state in localstorage as well for reuse
 - Change font
 - Adjust spacing and arrangement of forms